teddy-toussaint/Python-games/README.md

 # Python-games
 Some little programs

-/!\ TPTC is NOT finished yet.
+/!\ Tic Tac Toe is NOT finished yet.
 Plus, to come:
 * AI opponent.
 * a graphic version.